Dyson Vacuum Review

 - Zipp Brush: powered upholstery tool that runs off of the Kirby's power and airflow.
 Most people use it on pet hair, couches, stairs and more.

 So, including the Tool Caddy, the Kirby has 15 standard tools.
-The Dyson has 5 standard tools (I am going to call the floor tool and animal brush standard).
+The Dyson only has 5 standard tools (We are going to call the floor tool and animal brush standard).
 The Kirby has a carpet shampooer and 3 other accessory kits you can buy, as well.
 The Dyson had the Zorb kit.

 TEST #8 - FILTRATION

-I could not find anything on the Dyson website or on the Dyson itself as to what its filtration was.
-However, by doing a google search, people that were selling the washable HEPA filter said it filtered down to .1 of one micron.
+- We could not find anything on the Dyson website or on the Dyson itself as to what it’s filtration was.
+However, by doing a google search, people that were selling the washable HEPA filter said it filtered down to 0.1 of one micron.

 Now to Dyson's credit, they have a washable filter located before the dirt goes to the bag chamber (that's good).
 Then in the bag chamber, most of the heavy dirt falls into the bagless dirt chamber while the rest of the dirt is carried out to hit the last filter.
 So, most of the dirt never reaches the last filter, but it still has a filter that dirt and air have to push through.
 That's the good news.

-So, were it not because of all the seals in the Dyson, this would have been a tie.
+So, if it weren’t for all the seals in the Dyson, this would have been a tie.

 TEST #9 - MARKETING & COOL FACTOR